chemicaljs/chemical/README.md

 In your project create a folder to store your static assets.
 Create an index.html file which will be the homepage of your website.

 1. Add the Chemical script to the top of your page.
-This will load all needed scripts for Ultraviolet and Chemical.
+This will load all needed scripts for Chemical and other packages.

 ```html
 <script src="/chemical.js"></script>